UWNetworksLab/meshinsight/README.md

 ## Requirements
 - Python (Version >= 3.7)
 - Kubernetes (Idealy version >=1.24)
+  - Run `. ./utils/k8s_setup.sh` to install Kubernetes.
+(Note - this script is only tested on Ubuntu.)

 Run the following script to install necessary tools for MeshInsight:
 ```bash